whitcrrd/dsc-1-03-14-data-visualization-with-pandas-online-ds-ft-021119/README.md

 These initial set of statistical observations go a long way in the field of data analytics.
 We may decide to apply extra pre-processing to the data, or decide which are the best predictor variables for our analysis - based on the results of quick visualizations in pandas.

-### Level Up - (Optional)
+### Level Up: (Optional)

 In the parallel plot above, we can see that feature values have different ranges.
 We can further simplify this plot by first normalizing the dataset (i.e. scaling all feature values between 0 and 1) and then plotting a parallel plot.
-[Here is an article](https://machinelearningmastery.com/rescaling-data-for-machine-learning-in-python-with-scikit-learn/) with a short yet insightful description on normalizing and scaling data in python.
+[Here is an article](https://machinelearningmastery.com/rescaling-data-for-machine-learning-in-python-with-scikit-learn/) with a short yet insightful description on normalizing and scaling data in Python.

-Wanna give it a go !!

 ## Summary

-In this lesson, we learned about the relationship between pandas visualizations and matplotlib objects.
+In this lesson, we learned about the relationship between Pandas visualizations and Matplotlib objects.
 We saw how we can customize plots with colormaps and plot styles.
 We plotted some uni-variate data using scatter, boxplots, line plots and KDEs , as well as multivariate (multidimensional) plotting using scatter matrix and parallel coordinate plots.
 In future, we shall look into `seaborn` plotting library and see how that can further simply our visualization tasks.